Impression And Mouth Preparation

 1. Prevention of bacterial/viral contact

-• Surgical asepsis:
+• Surgical Asepsis:

-• Preparation of surgical site
+• Preparation of the surgical site

 • Draping the patient